whaynes/STCW23/jekyll/assessments/Common/EFA-4B8C.md

 ### Condition

-{{ "Given a rescue mannequin or a volunteer patient, and given a variety of splints and ties, when asked to demonstrate the immobilization of a fracture," | markdownify }}
+Given a rescue mannequin or a volunteer patient, and given a variety of splints and ties, when asked to demonstrate the immobilization of a fracture,

 ### Performance requirement